intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 entry contains the set of aspects that the device supports and the set of sub-group sizes that it supports.
-DPC++ then consults this configuration file to decide whether to invoke a particular AOT compiler on each device IR module, using the information from the module's "SYCL/device-requirements" property set.
+DPC++ then consults this configuration file to decide whether to invoke a particular AOT compiler on each device IR module, using the information from the module's "SYCL/device requirements" property set.

 #### Device configuration file